 Note: Make a note of the current values and identify any values that you must change.
-The user must be root to run the commands for kernel parameters.

-Table 2Commands for Kernel Parameters
+Table 2 Commands for Kernel Parameters

-Parameter Command semmsl, semmns, semopm, /sbin/sysctl -a grep sem semmni This command displays the value of the semaphore parameters in the order listed. shmall, shmmax, shmmni /sbin/sysctl -a grep shm file-max /sbin/sysctl -a grep file-max ip_local_port_range /sbin/sysctl -a grep ip_local_port_range This command displays a range of port numbers.
+Parameter Command semms1, semmns, semopm, semmni /sbin/sysctl -a grep sem This command displays the value of the semaphore parameters in the order listed. shmall, shmmax, shmmni /sbin/sysctl -a grep shm file-max /sbin/sysctl -a grep file-max ip_local_port_range /sbin/sysctl -a grep ip_local_port_range This command displays a range of port numbers.